 Common ingredients in Armenian dishes are lamb, eggplant, goat or sheep yogurt, cottage cheese, grape leaves and many spices.
 While it’s impossible to talk about every single dish after just a few days in Armenia, a few things definitely caught my taste buds.

 Lavash, a common type of bread that old cooking tradition has been passed on from generation to generation.
 It’s a soft and thin flatbread made in a tandoor.
 It comes as no surprise that lavash made it to UNESCO’s List of the Intangible Cultural Heritage of Humanity as an expression of culture in Armenia.

-Convinced to go Armenia?
-Contact Armenia Travel to ask for a tailor-made itinerary!
+Convinced to travel to Armenia?
+Check Armenia Travel for even more itinerary!